Top of the page

-Your symptoms may be worse or better from day to day, but your IBS will not get worse over time.
+Your symptoms may be worse or better from day to day, but your IBS won't get worse over time.
 IBS doesn't cause more serious diseases, such as inflammatory bowel disease or cancer.

-It isn't clear what causes irritable bowel syndrome.
+It isn't clear what causes IBS.
 The cause may be different for different people.
-IBS may be caused by problems with the way signals are sent between the brain and the digestive tract, problems digesting certain foods, and stress or anxiety.
-People with IBS may have unusually sensitive intestines or problems with the way the muscles of the intestines move.
+It may be caused by problems with the way signals are sent between the brain and the digestive tract, problems digesting certain foods, or stress or anxiety.
+People with IBS may have unusually sensitive intestines.
+Or they may have problems with the way the muscles of the intestines move.

 For some people with IBS, certain foods, stress, hormonal changes, and some antibiotics may trigger pain and other symptoms.

-The main symptoms of irritable bowel syndrome are belly pain with constipation or diarrhea.
-Other common symptoms are bloating, mucus in the stools, and a feeling that you have not completely emptied your bowels.
+The main symptoms of IBS are belly pain with constipation or diarrhea.
+Other common symptoms are bloating, mucus in the stools, and a feeling that you haven't completely emptied your bowels.

 IBS is quite common, but most people's symptoms are so mild that they never see a doctor for treatment.
 Some people may have troublesome symptoms, especially stomach cramps, bloating, and diarrhea.